neuronetio/gantt-elastic/README.md

 is a vue component but it could be used in other frameworks or even with jQuery (vue is kind of elastic and lightweight framework).

-gantt-elastic is not fully finished yet and may change (not released yet)

 ### If you want more activity in this repo give it a :star:

 ### Full documentation soon (for now take a look at examples folder)